WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 > The length of time, in seconds, for which a ReceiveMessage action waits for a message to arrive

+##### Peeking

+- there is no built-in mechanism to _peek_ messages in the queue

+- to _peek_, **use the `ReceiveMessages` API call with the `visiblityTimeout` of 0**.
+This way any other application that wants to receive those messages should be able to do so.

+- **be mindful of the `maxReceiveCount` attribute!**.
+If you have it set, and you _peek_ too many times, your messages might end up on the DQL before they were processed.

+- keep in mind that **peeking does not necessarly mean getting the "head" of the queue backlog**.
+This is because some other system might already receive the "head" messages and is processing them with some non-zero `visiblityTimeout`.

 ##### HA

 - every **message** is stored on **3 hosts across MIN 2 AZs**